 These things might seem to like a no-brainer but sadly occupational health and safety factors such as safe chemical-handling, noise, dust or emergency training are too rarely taken into consideration in the textile industry.
 Therefore the bluesign system has set training programs for employees concerning the storage and handling of harmful substances as obligatory.

-As a result of the previous four principles, bluesign products meet the high expectations of safety, performance and quality that the knowledgeable clients of today have.
-You never have to worry about the product getting wet and leaking icky chemicals or losing its colour, they are always safe to use even on the sensitive skin of children.
+As a result of the previous four principles, bluesign products meet the high expectations of safety, performance, and quality that the knowledgeable clients of today have.
+You never have to worry about the product getting wet and leaking icky chemicals or losing its color, they are always safe to use even on the sensitive skin of children.